BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.1.6 =
+Remove profiles_visible settings.
+Fixed an issue with the admin bar links creating a 404 Add dependencies management with tgm
+Fixed an issue if parent sub nav tabs and parent tabs with same attached page but not as parent tab.
+Should work now in all combinations
+Change buddyforms_locate_template to use only the file slug

 = 1.1.5 =
 Add multisite support